amida-tech/orange-api/docs/src/pharmacies.md

         The hours the pharmacy is open.
-Keys are full lowercase names of the days of the week (e.g., `monday`), and values are themselves dictionaries of the form `{open: OPEN_TIME, close: CLOSE_TIME}`, where times are formatted in the `HH:MM` format specified in ISO 8601
+Keys are full lowercase names of the days of the week (e.g., `monday`), and values are themselves dictionaries of the form `{open: OPEN_TIME, close: CLOSE_TIME}`, where times are formatted in the `HH:MM` format specified in ISO 8601.
+These hours should be in the local timezone of the patient.

 + Request
     + Headers